-- BEST has strategic leadership responsibility for the academy/nursery's safeguarding arrangements, and there is a whole academy/nursery approach to safeguarding - Child protection/safeguarding policy, procedures and training in place which are always effective and comply with the law.
-The policy is made available publicly - The policy will be reviewed at least annually or more often, for example in the event of new guidance or a significant incident - We operate safer recruitment practices, including appropriate use of references and checks on new staff and volunteers.
-Furthermore, the Head Teacher, a nominated Governor and other staff involved in the recruitment process have undertaken Safer Recruitment Training - Procedures are in place for dealing with allegations of abuse against members of staff and volunteers/ people in a position of trust - There is a senior member of The academy/nursery leadership team who is designated to take lead responsibility for dealing with child protection (the "Designated Safeguarding Lead") and there is always cover for this role (at least one deputy) with appropriate arrangements for before/after school and out of term activities - The Principal/Manager, and all other staff and volunteers who work with children (including early years practitioners within settings on the academy/nursery site), undertake appropriate training which is regularly updated (at least every year); and that new staff and volunteers who work with children are made aware of the academy/nursery's arrangements for child protection and their responsibilities (including this policy and Part 1 of Keeping Children Safe in Education 2023).
-Training should include FGM/Prevent/Child Exploitation - Any deficiencies or weaknesses in these arrangements brought to the attention of the Trust will be rectified without delay - The Director of Education (Alison Wilshaw) deals with any allegations of abuse made against the Head Teacher, with advice and guidance from the Local Authority Designated Officer (LADO) - Effective policies and procedures are in place and updated annually including a behaviour "code of conduct" for staff and volunteers - "Guidance for Safer Working Practice for those who work with children in education settings February 2022".
+- BEST has strategic leadership responsibility for the academy/nursery's safeguarding arrangements, and there is a whole academy/nursery approach to safeguarding - Ensures that there is a safeguarding policy, procedures and training in place which are always effective and comply with the law.
+The policy is made available publicly - Makes sure that the policy will be reviewed at least annually or more often, for example in the event of new guidance or a significant incident - Operates safer recruitment practices, including appropriate use of references and checks on new staff and volunteers.
+Furthermore, the Principal, a nominated Governor and other staff involved in the recruitment process have undertaken Safer Recruitment Training

+- Ensures that procedures are in place for dealing with allegations of abuse against members of staff and volunteers/ people in a position of trust - Makes sure that there is a senior member of the academy/nursery leadership team who is designated to take lead responsibility for dealing with safeguarding and child protection (the "Designated Safeguarding Lead" or deputy) and should always be available during academy/nursery hours, and there is always cover for this role (at least one deputy) with appropriate arrangements for before/after school and out of hours and out of term activities - Ensures that the Principal/Manager, and all other staff and volunteers who work with children undertake appropriate training which is regularly updated (at least every year); and that new staff and volunteers who work with children are made aware of the academy/nursery's arrangements for child protection and their responsibilities (including this policy and Part 1 of Keeping Children Safe in Education).
+Training should include FGM/Prevent/Child Exploitation - Makes certain that any deficiencies or weaknesses in these arrangements brought to the attention of the Trust will be rectified without delay - Assign the Director of Education (Alison Wilshaw) to deal with any allegations of abuse made against the Principal, with advice and guidance from the Local Authority Designated Officer (LADO) - Ensures that effective policies and procedures are in place and updated annually including a behaviour "code of conduct" for staff and volunteers "Guidance for Safer Working Practice for those who work with children in education settings February 2022".